 The shift to utilising 3D cancer models remains an attractive option to investigate more clinically relevant features.
-Previously, breast and ovarian cancer cells have been grown as spheroids as part of our in-house projects.
-This work has been now extended to develop additional spheroids.
+We have extensive experience producing spheroids from a wide range of cell type; breast, colon, lung, liver and brain.
 Following drug treatment, fluorescently labelled dyes enabled a detailed annotation of the spheroids to delineate regions that are either viable or have undergone cell death.
 Alternatively, we can quantify spheroid area with brightfield images or assess cytotoxicity using the CellTiter Glo 3D assay.
+In addition we have developed models to track immune cell invasion into spheroids

 Complementing this work is our two imaging platforms, JuLI Stage and ImageXpress Pico System, which can perform an array of functions including live imaging and time lapse capture to support with spheroid assays and related projects.